bihealth/sodar-server/docs_manual/source/ui_index.rst

     Search in SODAR projects and data.
 Start the search by pressing :kbd:`Enter` or clicking :guilabel:`Search`.
 You need to enter at least three characters.
     Left to the search box is a button to access advanced search, in which you can enter multiple search terms at once.
+See the :ref:`Search <ui_search>` docs for further information.
 Manual
     Access this manual.
 Help